SKozlovsky/terraform-google-kubernetes-engine/examples/shared_vpc_with_helper/README.md

 # Shared VPC Cluster

-This example illustrates how to create a simple cluster using shared VPC helper submodule where the host network belong to shared vpc host project but the cluster to service project.
+This example demonstrates how to create a simple cluster using the shared VPC helper submodule.
+The network will be deployed in the host project and the cluster will be deployed in the service project.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs